truongsonghiep/journey-to-the-west/chapter_001.md

 is an immortal by the name of the Patriarch Subodhi, who has already sent out innumerable disciples.
 Even now there are thirty or forty persons who are practicing austerities with him.
-Follow this narrow path and travel south for about seven or eight miles, and you will come to his home.”
+Follow this narrow path and travel south for about seven or eight miles, and you will come to his home."*
 Grabbing the woodcutter, the Monkey King said, *"Honored brother, go with me.
-If I receive any benefit, I will not forget the favor of your guidance.”
+If I receive any benefit, I will not forget the favor of your guidance."*
 “What a boneheaded fellow you are!” the woodcutter said.
 “I have just finished telling you these things, and you still don't understand.
 If I go with you, won't I be neglecting my livelihood?
 And who will take care of my mother?
 I must chop my